richardhundt/lupa/README.md

 At the top level of a script, class, object, trait and function declarations are bound to `__env`, while variable declarations remain lexical.

-However, inside class, object and trait bodies, only `method` and `has` declarations bind to the environment.
+However, inside class, object and trait bodies, `__env` is only used for lookup, no declarations bind to the environment.
 All other declarations are lexical, including function declarations.

 ```ActionScript
 // bound to the environment (__env.envfunc)